Neurobiologist/COVID-Social-Media-Analyzer/README.md

 I noticed that all of my tweets were truncated when printed.
 As it turns out, there have been changes to the number of allowable characters in certain circumstances over time, and the standard Tweepy API methods allow for a 'compact' or 'extended' parameter, which contains either a truncated or untruncated version of the tweets, respectively[[7]](#7).
 If the aim is to use information on Twitter for sentiment analysis, we want to ensure that we have the full context of each tweet to be used.
 Even when applying this initial fix, I noticed that certain tweets were still truncated.
 As it turns out, retweets must be handled separately with a try/except block, and the code for the handling of this section has been adapted from the Tweepy documentation on Extended Tweets [[7]](#7).

+The most useful Tweepy method to gather tweets for sentiment analysis is likely API.search, which "returns a collection of relevant Tweets matching a specified query" [[8]](#8).
+This method takes a search query and returns search results, with additional parameters to restrict this search to different geographical regions, languages, and type of results (recent vs. popular).

 ## Google NLP API
 To set up the Google Natural Language API, I relied primarily on the official Google Cloud documentation.